AUM som somaya namah

-The service-oriented, ailing, medicating, ministering, complaining, ever-assisting personality of Chandra-6 tends to seek the companionship of a life-mate-1 who displays the enclosure characteristics of bhava-12.
+The service-oriented, ailing, medicating, ministering, complaining, remedy-seeking personality of Chandra-6 tends to seek the companionship of a life-mate-1 who displays the distant, enclosed, identity-dissolving characteristics of bhava-12.

 Radical Chandra in bhava-6